juliansgottfried/Dengue/README.md

 2. Inside each folder, place the data file "bk_df.csv", the object "object.R", and the parameter combinations "pars.csv" (this last file should have exactly 500 rows).

-3. From within the directory on your computer, run "bash upload.sh".
+3. Within the directory on your computer, run "bash upload.sh".
 Answer the prompts.
 You will need your cluster password.

 4. On the cluster, run "bash Dengue/launch.sh".
 You will be asked to provide time limits for each run.
 90 minutes is a good initial guess.

-5. Once all the runs are finished, run "bash collate.sh".
+5. You will be emailed when each run begins and ends.
+Once all the runs are finished, run "bash Dengue/collate.sh" on the cluster.

-6. From within the directory on your computer, run "bash download.sh".
+6. Within the directory on your computer, run "bash download.sh".
 You will need your cluster password.
 Each run folder in your directory should now contain "results.csv" and "stats.csv".
 Verify that these files are complete before proceeding with the final step.

-7. On the cluster, run "bash clean.sh" and press "ENTER" to confirm.
+7. On the cluster, run "bash Dengue/clean.sh" and press "ENTER" to confirm.